Thursday, October 29, 2020

 -available for private events

--the farm is thoroughly obviously ideal for kiddos, but adults can also have a good time with photo opportunities, u pick activities, petting zoo, and horse rides.
+-The farm is ideal for kiddos, but adults can also have a good time with photo opportunities, u pick activities, petting zoo, and horse rides.
 Adults also enjoy visit to the farm during October for the corn maze (daytime & night), corn creepers, & zombie paintball.
-Daytime maze comes with a fun farm investigation activity (grab a booklet at checkin)
+Daytime maze comes with a fun farm investigation activity (grab a booklet at check in)

 -Don't forget to wear proper footwear as the farm is mainly made up of compact dirt